-5 Game Marketing Examples That Brands Used in Their Marketing Strategies
+5 Game Marketing Examples That Brands Used in Marketing Campaigns

 by Game Marketing Genie, on 04-Feb-2021 09:00:00

-The increased screen time and engaged audiences make video games an attractive platform for connecting with your audience.
-Brands and marketers are now keen to maximize the gaming opportunity, and here are the five ways they've used video game branding to grow their ventures.
+The increased screen time and engaged audiences make video games an attractive platform for connecting with audiences.
+Non-gaming brands are now keen to maximize their gaming opportunities, and here are the five ways they've used video game branding to grow their ventures.

 The reach and power of the video game industry

-A 2018 study found that nearly 70 percent of Americans play video games.
-Two years later, and with the growth of mobile gaming, live streaming, AR, and VR, this number has gotten much bigger.
-These statistics are replicated everywhere globally, with more people embracing video games as a form of entertainment.
+So you saw that there are 2.7 billion gamers in the world currently.
+But did you know that — with the growth of mobile gaming, live streaming, AR, and VR — this number will rise to 3.1 billion?
+These statistics are replicated globally, with more people embracing video games as entertainment.

-The video game industry growth shows that the world is slowly becoming a gamer’s paradise, and brands looking to grow their businesses should ensure they are catering to this demographic.
-Gamers are primarily millennials, but this is an audience that is drastically changing, and these audiences mirror those of many companies.
+Gaming's prevalence as a major form of entertainment shows that the world is slowly becoming a gamer's paradise, and brands looking to grow their businesses should ensure they are catering to this demographic.
+Gamers are primarily millennials and younger, but this audience is drastically changing, and these audiences mirror those of many companies.

-Because of their wide age brackets, gamers make both small and big purchasing decisions in their homes.
-They can buy a wide variety of products, from clothing to electronics to automobiles.
+Because of their wide age brackets, many gamers make small and big purchasing decisions in their homes.
+They can buy various products, from clothing and electronics to cars and luxury items.
 This is one of the main reasons marketers are looking for the mediums where this age group spends most of their time, such as gaming.

-1. First look at new content in games
+1. Travis Scott x Fortnite: First look at new content in games

 In April 2020, hip-hop megastar Travis Scott collaborated with Fortnite to offer players an in-game concert played out at pre-advertised time slots.
-Users could find concert posters on walls within the game or social media.
-Once logged into the game, users were treated to a stunning visual experience that featured Travis's giant hologram.
-This experimental gameplay experience also featured visual and physical tricks to emphasize the party atmosphere.
+Users could find concert posters on walls within the game or on social media.
+Once logged into the game, users were treated to an incredible visual experience that featured Travis as a giant hologram.
+This experimental gameplay also featured visual and physical elements to emphasize the party atmosphere.

 Figure 2: Travis Scott Astronomical Experience.
 Source: Fortnite Games

 Over 27.7 million users logged in for the in-game event.
-Millions more streamed the event live on YouTube and Twitch or watched the round-up events afterwards.
-Those who attended the virtual concert could unlock Travis Scott skins and add-ons they would use to get real-life merchandise designed to complement Fortnite-tie ins and new music launches.
+Millions more streamed it live on YouTube and Twitch or watched the round-up events afterward.
+Those who attended the virtual concert unlocked Travis Scott skins and add-ons to get real-life merchandise designed to complement Fortnite tie-ins and new music launches.

 By setting up the Travis Scott virtual concert, Fortnite gave users a reason to engage with the game.
 The campaign also attracted many viewers during the live show and subsequent follow-up on Google, YouTube, and Twitch, creating a lot of awareness for the brand.